tonandr/face_vijnana_yolov3/README.md

 }
 ```

 ### First, train the face detection model.
 It is assumed that 4 Tesla K80 GPUs are provided.
 You should set mode to "train".
-For accelerating computing, you can set multi_gpu to True and the number of gpus.
+For accelerating computing, you can set multi_gpu to true and the number of gpus.

 ```python face_detection.py```